andresdelfino/cpython/Doc/howto/decorators.rst

 Closures allow nested functions to know the values of variables defined in functions whose lifetime has ended.

+..
+This is confusing.

+   The lifetime of the outer function hasn't ended; only the execution of that function which created the inner function.
+This is a fairly important distinction, especially when we're specifically interested in using the closure from our newly-created decorator.

 Now that we have all the necessary building blocks, let's move forward.

 Decorators
 ----------

-To put it simple, decorators let you alter a call to a function, coroutine or class.
+To put it simply, decorators let you alter a call to a function, coroutine or class.

+..
+Not sure "coroutine" is helpful here; most likely a distraction, especially since there's no example using coroutines.

 A decorator can be implemented with a function or a class.
 When implemented with a function, the function must require only one argument; when implemented with a class, the class :meth:`__init__` method must require only one argument.
 Said argument will reference the object to be decorated.

 While it's usually the case for decorators to call the original object, it's not a requirement at all, and decorators can be written to outright ignore the original object.

+..
+A little confusing here.

+   The uses for decorating a class are often substantially different from those of decorating a function.

 Decorator functions
 ^^^^^^^^^^^^^^^^^^^